aaron-lam/aaron-lam/README.md

 <h2> This is Aaron.
-A full stack engineer specialized in Frontend. </h2>
+A full stack engineer specialized in user growth domain. </h2>

 <h3>👨‍💻 &nbsp;About Me</h3>